Reviewed

 • Congenital

-Acquired during prenatal life.
-Condition exists at or dates from birth.
-Often used in the context of congenital (birth) defects.
+A condition that was acquired during prenatal life and therefore exists at or dates from birth.
+The term is often used in the context of defects present at birth.

 • Contemporary group

-A group of cattle that are of the same breed and sex and have been raised in the same management group (in the same location on the same feed and pasture).
+A group of cattle that are of the same sex, are similar in age, and have been raised in the same management group (same location on the same feed and pasture, at the same time).
 Contemporary groups should include as many cattle as can be accurately compared.

 • Crossbreeding